 Light: Thrives in bright indirect to medium light.
+Grows faster and becomes more dramatic (have the iconic slits) in a bright spot.
 This plant can adapt to low indirect light, however growth will be slower.
 Prolonged exposure to bright direct sunlight may burn and scorch their leaves.

 Temperature: Does not have any specific temperature requirements but avoid temperatures below 50 degrees.